katcipis/sophia/notes/alankay.md

 This metaphor compares our view of reality as canyons that are formed by erosion.
 As time passes they only get deeper and it gets really hard to see out of them.

+It is human nature to die in the same world that you was born, it has been like that for thousands of years, so it is on our nature to resist change and also to get attached to our representation of reality and ideas.

+There is a great way to observe that on astronomy.

+## Circles VS Ellipses

+I won't recall the names, because I suck at remembering names =(, but basically for hundreds of years man tried to explain the orbit of planets using circles.
+Why ?
+Well, it seemed like the planets where moving on a very messy way (the word planet in greek refers to "wanderer"), and God is perfect, since God is perfect the way everything works must be perfect too.

+So instead of accepting old works that suggested elliptic orbits, there was a lot of work to explain it with circles.
+Since circles where not fitting the reality did they revised the circle/perfection thing ?
+No, humans are not really great with this kind of thing remember ? =) They just started to explain things with multiple circles, basically patching their broken model with more circles.

+Certainly this reminds me of something =), just as we patch bad ideas we patch bad software, a huge failure of imagination but at the same time part of our nature, and changing human nature is much slower than we would like to believe.

+The end of the history is that the guy who was able to establish the elliptic orbits model took decades of trying to work with other models.
+Why ?
+Well he thought that ellipses where so basic and simple that the previous geniuses SURELY would have thought of that and discarded because it did not worked.
+They where geniuses alright, but still human, his lack of understanding human nature costed him some decades =).

+This shows another side to studying and respecting previous work.
+The software industry suffers a great deal for not knowing the past and repeating its mistakes, but sometimes it is important to let go of old assumptions and try again an idea.

 ## First human powered flight